ttu/office-slack-bot/README.md

 #### Suggest a lunch place

 Get list of restaurants from [Google Places API](https://developers.google.com/places/web-service/search) that are max 500m from the office and return random item from that list.

-Office location is defined in the config.js.
+Office location is defined in the configuration.js.

 #### Free meeting rooms & Current events

 Uses [Google Calendar API](https://developers.google.com/google-apps/calendar/quickstart/nodejs) to get events.
 Meeting room calendars are defined in configuration.js.

-Execute `node googleTokenCreator.js` to create authToken.json.
+Execute `npm run create_token` to store authentication token to json-file.
 This file is not in version control.

+Free meeting rooms list rooms that are free and duration how long they are avaialble.
 Current events lists next 2 events for each calendar defined in the configuration.js.

 ### ConsoleApp for testing